The Ranch’s New Fall Harvest Festivities

 Dowling said, “Birds are an excellent thread to help people better understand habitats.
 To understand birds you must understand soil, plants and insects.
 Birds are charismatic and a great focal point to appreciate riparian habitats, like at The Ranch at Rock Creek.”

 In 2017, The Ranch expanded its programming to include Montana Master Naturalist classes.
 From Flora and Fauna Identification classes to guided hikes, our Montana Master Naturalists help nature lovers to spot signs of wildlife and appreciate our awe-inspiring environment in flux.
 They even learn to start a naturalist’s log.
-As one of National Geographic’s Unique Lodges of the World, we’re currently expanding our programming to highlight more about avian species in concert with National Geographic’s Year of the Bird.

 As well as sapphire mining and bird banding, there will be local musicians and equestrian games to help guests sample the wide variety of pursuits that have inspired Gold Country for over 150 years.